 Our general partner manages our operations and activities.
 We and our general partner have no employees.
 All of our officers and other personnel necessary for our business to function (the the extent not outsourced) are employed by GP LLC.
-As a result, the Administrative Agreement provides for AAP's payment of an annual fee to GP LLC for general and administrative services.
-See "-Related Party Transactions-Administrative Agreement" for further information.
+Pursuant to the Administrative Agreement described below under "-Related Party Transactions-Administrative Agreement," AAP, on our behalf, pays GP LLC an annual fee for general and administrative services.
 AAP also reimburses our general partner and its affiliates for expenses incurred in managing and operating us and our general partner.
 AAP also reimburses GP LLC for expenses incurred (i) on our behalf, (ii) on behalf of our general partner, or (iii) for any other purpose related to our business and activities or those of our general partner.
 AAP also reimburses our general partner for any additional expenses incurred on our behalf or to maintain our legal existence and good standing.